Northern pike (Esox lucius)

 Rules and seasons

-If Washington anglers catch northern pike in new areas, WDFW asks that they take a photo and report them by calling 1-888-WDFW-AIS or email at ais@dfw.wa.gov.
-Or use the Washington Invasive Species Council reporting form or mobile app: invasivespecies.wa.gov/report-a-sighting/.
+If anglers catch northern pike in new areas, WDFW asks that they kill the pike immediately and do not release it, take a photo, and report it by calling 1-888-WDFW-AIS, email at ais@dfw.wa.gov, or use the Washington Invasive Species Council reporting form or mobile app at invasivespecies.wa.gov/report-a-sighting/.

 Under Washington state regulations, prohibited invasive species may be immediately killed and retained only if the person is certain about species identification and assumes responsibility for correct identification and adherence to state rules and fishing regulations.